James Madison Dukes: Football

 On January 7, 2017, JMU won their second National Championship in the program's history, defeating Youngstown State by a score of 28–14 in Frisco, Texas.

 During the 2017 season, JMU continued its dominance over FCS competition, reaching its second consecutive title game with a 14–0 record before losing a close game to emerging rival North Dakota State, 17–13.
 The decade of dominance by NDSU, combined with the short-term dominance by James Madison, made it one of the most anticipated title games in the history of FCS Football.

+In 2025, JMU became the first SBC member to reach the College Football Playoff.

 Notable Dukes include Charles Haley, one of only two players to win five Super Bowl rings and inductee of both the Pro Football Hall of Fame and College Football Hall of Fame; Scott Norwood, the Buffalo Bills' all-time leading scorer; and Gary Clark, an All-Pro wide receiver for the Washington Redskins (now the Washington Commanders).

 Women's lacrosse

 JMU has fielded a women's lacrosse team every year since 1969, when the program began.
 It became a member of the CAA in 1992 and has played its conference schedule against Colonial teams every year since then.
-The Dukes currently compete as an affiliate member of the American Athletic Conference.
+The Dukes currently compete as an affiliate member of the American Conference (known as the American Athletic Conference before July 2025).

-JMU Lacrosse won the school's fourth Division I National Championship in May 2018, when JMU's senior-laden team capped a Cinderella run with a 16–15 win over Boston College.
+JMU lacrosse won the school's fourth Division I National Championship in May 2018, when JMU's senior-laden team capped a Cinderella run with a 16–15 win over Boston College.